FennMacon/edwords/_posts/2018-01-04-Unnatural-Selection.md

 In my work for Olin College, I learned that there is a fundamental disconnect in the education of engineers.
 Traditional engineering schools stick students in three years of academic classes about physics, materials science and the like before they get to, you know, build something.

-![Bored college student resized.png]({{site.baseurl}}/media/Bored college student resized.png) _"oooh, can't waint to spend the rest of my life doing this shit ..._
+![Bored college student resized.png]({{site.baseurl}}/media/Bored college student resized.png) _"oooh, can't waint to spend the rest of my life doing this ..._

 But building stuff is a) what attracts kids to engineering in the first place, and b) what companies want the engineers they hire to do.
 Olin’s model was (if I may hugely and grotesquely simplify their paradigm-shifting concept) to turn that on its head, and start with building stuff, back-filling the science as the student progressed.